alexJM26/BankersAlgorithm/README.md

 ## Usage

-Before running the program, store the current state of the system in the following format:
+Before running the program, store the resource-allocation state of the system in a text file with the following format:

-- Enter your information in the following order: Allocation Matrix, Maximum Matrix, Available Vector.
+- Enter the information in the following order: Allocation Matrix, Maximum Matrix, Available Vector.
 - End each row with a ';'.
-- To signal you have finished typing one of the pieces of information, include a '-'.
+- To signal the end of one of the pieces of information, include a '-'.
 - Seperate all tokens with whitespace.

 An example of this is seen below.